snowberryfield/printemps/contents/starter_guide.md

 // OK.
 A first-order function on expressions can be accepted as an expression. t(1) = 5 * s(0) + 6 * s(1) + 6;

-auto &t = model.create_expression("u");
+auto &u = model.create_expression("u");
-// NG.
+// Invalid.
 Multiplication and division which produce nonlinear terms are not
 // possible.
 // u = x * x + x / y;

-// NG.
+// Invalid.
 Nonlinear function is not possible.
 // u = sin(x);
 ```